Clinical judgment

 Read more → Tomi A · Alberta · Community pharmacist · May 03, 2026A long-time patient came in with a prescription to taper off Wellbutrin XL after more than ten years on the medication.
 Her doctor had prescribed a reduction of 50mg a week from 300mg until stopping completely, but recommended spl...

-Read more → Anonymous · Alberta · Community pharmacist · Apr 26, 2026Built on the professional integrity, ethical standards, and everyday expertise of pharmacists.
+Read more → Anonymous · Alberta · Community pharmacist · Apr 26, 2026Every story reflects work that often goes unseen.